-To often however believers try to add something to Christ, as they did in Colossae, but when anything is added to the finished work of Christ it threatens our purity.
+Too often however believers try to add something to Christ, as they did in Colossae.
+But when anything is added to the finished work of Christ it threatens our purity.
 We are complete in Him and purified in Him but all additions introduce a pollutant.

-The teachings of the Gnostics were added to Paul’s teaching to the Colossians, and as a result they thrived on philosophic, religious speculations instead of the gospel.
-The legalism of the Jews was placed alongside Paul’s pure gospel of God’s grace and as a result many were being sucked back into slavery under legalistic demands.
-The spurious spiritual mysticism of pseudo-religiosity crept in with God’s truth and as a result some lived by emotions and a false spirituality instead of scripture.
+The teachings of the Gnostics were added to Paul’s teaching to the Colossians.
+As a result, they thrived on philosophic, religious speculations instead of the gospel.
+The legalism of the Jews was placed alongside Paul’s pure gospel of God’s grace and as a result, many were being sucked back into slavery under legalistic demands.
+The spurious, spiritual mysticism of pseudo-religiosity crept in with God’s truth and as a result, some lived by emotions and a false spirituality instead of Scripture.

-Like them we are to remain alert and not be robbed of our sufficiency in Christ, for the vain teachings is these traditions is not in accord with God’s view-point.
+Like them we are to remain alert and not be robbed of our sufficiency in Christ, for the vain teachings in these traditions is not in accord with God’s viewpoint.
 Paul knows that the entire fullness of God’s nature dwells bodily in Christ – and in Him we are complete.

-Then as now the issue in Paul’s mind was our completeness in Christ.
-He abhorred the extras that were being brought into the Church of God, His urgent desire was that all believers truly understood who they were in Christ.
-He longed that the Body of Christ was brought into full knowledge of Christ.
+Then as now, the issue in Paul’s mind was our completeness in Christ.
+He abhorred the extras that were being brought into the Church of God.
+His urgent desire was that all believers truly understood who they were in Christ.
+He longed that the Body of Christ was brought into a full knowledge of Christ.

 Never miss a post